-A common troubleshooting technique is to connect your React development environment on localhost: 3000 to an Social Program Management (SPM) deployment, typically a test system deployment.
+A common troubleshooting technique is to connect your React development environment on localhost:3000 to an Social Program Management (SPM) deployment, typically a test system deployment.
 In this environment, you must complete some extra configuration steps to handle browser CORS security features.

-With this environment, you can debug issues in the Universal Access Responsive Web Application without having to rebuild an SPM development environment, which can save time in many scenarios.
+With this environment, you can debug issues in the React application without having to rebuild an SPM development environment, which can save time in many scenarios.
 For example, where replicating the problem scenario in the development environment is onerous, but you can troubleshoot it on the test server.

-Due to CORS security features built into browsers, you must change the Cross-Site Request Forgery (CSRF) and session cookies that Universal Access uses, from the default Samesite=Lax to Samesite=None.
-Otherwise, browsers report CORS errors and the Universal Access Responsive Web Application cannot communicate with the SPM server.
+Due to CORS security features built into browsers, you must change the Cross-Site Request Forgery (CSRF) and session cookies that the React application uses, from the default Samesite=Lax to Samesite=None.
+Otherwise, browsers report CORS errors and the React application cannot communicate with the SPM server.

 You can deploy a gateway web server in front of SPM to modify the cookie by using this directive:

+'''

-Header edit Set-Cookie ^(.\)\$ \$1;SameSite=None;Secure
+Header edit Set-Cookie ^(.)$ $1;SameSite=None;Secure

+'''